Blendify/blender-manual/blender_docs/manual/render/eevee/lightprobes/reflection_cubemaps.rst

 Reflection Cubemaps
 *******************

-Specular Indirect Lighting is stored into an array of cubemaps.
+Specular Indirect Lighting is stored in an array of cubemaps.
 These are defined by the Reflection Cubemap objects.
 They specify where to sample the scene's lighting and where to apply it.

 .. seealso::

    :doc:`Indirect Lighting </render/eevee/indirect_lighting>`.

-*Screen Space Reflection* are much more precise than reflection cubemaps.
+*Screen Space Reflections* are much more precise than reflection cubemaps.
-If enabled, they are applied in priority and we only use cubemaps as fall back if a ray misses.
+If enabled, they have priority and cubemaps are used as a fall back if a ray misses.

 If *Ambient Occlusion* is enabled, it will be applied in a physically plausible manner to specular indirect lighting.

 .. note::

    The cube probes are encoded into tetrahedral maps.
 Some distortions may occur on the negative Z hemisphere.
-   Those are more visible on higher roughness values.
+   Those are more visible with higher roughness values.

 Blending